A blue double-wide home, possibly representing a mobile or manufactured house.

 What’s A Single-Wide Manufactured Home?

-Did you know that manufactured homes were commonly referred to as mobile homes?
-That is until 1974 when Congress passed the National Manufactured Housing Construction and Safety Standards Act, which authorized the U.S. Department of Housing and Urban Development (HUD) to create construction standards for manufactured homes.
+Manufactured homes were commonly referred to as mobile homes until 1974, when Congress passed the National Manufactured Housing Construction and Safety Standards Act, which authorized the U.S. Department of Housing and Urban Development (HUD) to create construction standards for manufactured homes.

 So, a home previously categorized as a single-wide trailer home no longer meets the current building standards of what’s now known as a single-wide manufactured home.
 The modern single-wide home offers homeowners a cozy dwelling that’s narrow and long, easy to relocate, and relatively inexpensive.